Not sure which award to apply to staff, or what classification level to assign?

 If they worked 40 hours (more than contracted), their Salary cost would update on a pro-rata basis, where the base rate would change to ensure the final pay period cost is correct:

-If they worked 30 hours (less than contracted), their Salary cost would update on a pro-rata basis, where this missing time would have to be topped-up.
+If they worked 30 hours (less than contracted), their Salary cost will still rely on the usual hourly rate, meaning this missing time would have to be topped up.

 Enter Leave: